-- 4.7.1 The licensing authority considers it appropriate for hackney carriage and private hire drivers to have more stringent medical standards than those applicable to normal car drivers because: - they carry members of the general public who have expectations of a safe journey; - they are on the road for longer hours than most car drivers; and - they may have to assist disabled passengers and handle luggage. - 4.7.2 All medicals are to be to the standard of the Group 2 medical standards applied by DVLA in relation to bus and lorry drivers. - 4.7.3 A medical form obtained from Hambleton District Council must be completed by the applicant's GP or, if that is not possible, by another doctor with access to the applicant's medical history. - 4.7.4 Further medical certificates are required: - every three years until the applicant has attained the age of 65 years44; and - annually once the applicant has attained the age of 65 years45.
+- 4.7.1 The licensing authority considers it appropriate for hackney carriage and private hire drivers to have more stringent medical standards than those applicable to normal car drivers because they: - carry members of the general public who have expectations of a safe journey; - are on the road for longer hours than most car drivers; and - may have to assist disabled passengers and handle luggage. - 4.7.2 All medicals are to be to the standard of the Group 2 medical standards applied by DVLA in relation to bus and lorry drivers. - 4.7.3 A medical form obtained from Hambleton District Council must be completed by the applicant's GP or by another doctor with access to the applicant's medical history. - 4.7.4 Further medical certificates are required: - every three years until the applicant has attained the age of 65 years; and - annually once the applicant has attained the age of 65 years.

-42 By virtue of section 52(2) of the Local Government (Miscellaneous Provisions) Act 1976
+&lt;sup>50 Section 53(1) of the Local Government (Miscellaneous Provisions) Act 1976 as amended by section 10(2) of the Deregulation Act 2015 By virtue of section 52(2) of the Local Government (Miscellaneous Provisions) Act 1976

-43 Sections 51 and 59 of the Local Government (Miscellaneous Provisions) Act 1976 as amended by the Driving Licences (Community Driving Licence) Regulations 1996
+&lt;sup>52 Sections 51 and 59 of the Local Government (Miscellaneous Provisions) Act 1976 as amended by the Driving Licences (Community Driving Licence) Regulations 1996

-44 In line with DfT Best Practice Guidance
+In line with DfT Best Practice Guidance

-45 In line with the Group 2 medical standards applied by DVLA
+&lt;sup>54 In line with the Group 2 medical standards applied by DVLA